Fowlers Hollow State Park

 The 104-acre Fowlers Hollow State Park is in a narrow valley created by Fowler Hollow Run.
 The park is on the edge of Tuscarora State Forest at the intersection of several multi-use trails.
 The campground of the park is a good base for adventures into the huge tract of public land.

 Picnicking: Picnic tables and a limited number of grills are available in a wooded setting.
-A large play field is nearby.
 The one picnic pavilion may be reserved up to 11 months in advance for a fee.
 If unreserved, the picnic pavilion is free on a first-come, first-served basis.

 Fishing: Fowler Hollow Run traverses the park and provides trout fishing.
-The stream receives a pre-season stocking of brook trout.
+The stream receives a mid-May stocking of brook trout.

-Hunting and Firearms: Hunting is permitted on adjacent state forest lands.
+Hunting and Firearms: Hunting is permitted on adjacent Tuscarora State Forest lands.
 Terrain is moderately hilly to mountainous and favors turkey and deer.

 Law enforcement officers and individuals with a valid Pennsylvania License to Carry Firearms may carry said firearm concealed on their person while they are within the park.